kociumba/klarity/README.md

 [visual]
-theme = "rose-pine-moon" # the theme used for code, see more in the section below
+theme = "rose-pine-moon" # the theme used for code, see more in the section below use_spa = true # uses swup to provide spa navigation on the generated site

 [dev]
 port = 5173 # accepts ports between 1024-49151